 I am the Director of the Center for Spatial and Textual Analysis (CESTA) at Stanford, an internationally renowned Digital and Computational Humanities lab.
 I am also the Director of Stanford Text Technologies (https://texttechnologies.stanford.edu), which has multiple projects underway, including 'CyberText Technologies' and SOPES (Stanford Ordinary People, Extraordinary Stories).
 In the former, we're developing models for predicting the future of Text Technologies, based on the discernible patterns and cyclical trends inherent in all text technologies from thousands of years ago to the present day.
 Text Technologies' other initiatives include an annual intensive Collegium: the first, on 'Distortion' in May 2015, was adapted into a book (Textual Distortion, Woodbridge: 2017); its successor, 'NetworkX', was in June 2016; a third (co-organized with Professor Kathryn Starkey) was on 'Text, Textiles and Textures' in May 2017.
 The fourth, the largest with 25 speakers, was a celebration of 'Parker on the Web 2.0', in March 2018.
 I am the Principal Investigator of the NEH-Funded portion of an inter-institutional grant: 'Global Currents: Cultures of Literary Networks, 1050-1900' (https://globalcurrents.stanford.edu/).
-And I am Co-Principal Investigator of the AHRC-funded research project and co-authored ebook, The Production and Use of English Manuscripts, 1060 to 1220 (Leicester, 2010, http://www.le.ac.uk/ee/em1060to1220/; the expanded version 2.0 will appear in 2018).
+And I am Co-Principal Investigator of the AHRC-funded research project and co-authored ebook, The Production and Use of English Manuscripts, 1060 to 1220 (Leicester, 2010, http://www.le.ac.uk/ee/em1060to1220/; the expanded version 2.0 appeared in 2018: https://em1060.stanford.edu/).
 My publications include A Very Short Introduction to Medieval Literature (OUP, 2015); Living Through Conquest: The Politics of Early English, 1020 to 1220(OUP, 2012); and Old and Middle English, c.
 890-1490: An Anthology (Wiley-Blackwell), which is now moving into a new fourth edition.
-I'll shortly publish Text Technologies: A History, with Dr Claude Willan.
+I'll shortly publish Text Technologies: A History, with Dr Claude Willan in May 2019; and the Cambridge Companion to British Medieval Manuscripts, co-edited with Dr Orietta Da Rold.
 Among other work, I edited The Oxford Handbook of Medieval Literaturein English(OUP, 2010) with Greg Walker, and together with Walker, I'm the General Editor of the OUP series, Oxford Textual Perspectives.
-I am a General Editor of Stanford University Press's Text Technologies Series; and I'm the General Editor of the English Association's Essays and Studiesseries.
+I am a General Editor of Stanford University Press's Text Technologies Series; and this is my final year as the General Editor of the English Association's Essays and Studiesseries.

 Professionally, I am a keen advocate and critic of the use of digital technologies in the classroom and in research; and I am concerned about the ways in which we describe and display manuscripts, and employ palaeographical and codicological tools online.
 I am a qualified archivist (University of Liverpool, MArAd) and am developing archival courses and methodological scholarship, together with colleagues and graduates at Stanford.
-Also with colleagues at Stanford and at Cambridge, we launched an exciting online course, 'Digging Deeper', with two parts: 'Making Manuscripts' and 'Interpreting Manuscripts', both of which are available at Stanford Online.
-The third part, 'Reading Manuscripts' is still a work in progress, and we hope to finish it in 2018.
+Also with colleagues at Stanford and at Cambridge, we launched an exciting massive online course, 'Digging Deeper', with two parts: 'Making Manuscripts' and 'Interpreting Manuscripts', both of which are available at Stanford Online.
+The third part, 'Reading Manuscripts' is still a work in progress, and we hope to finish it in 2019.
 I blog and tweet regularly, and my most read publication was 'Beowulf in 100 Tweets' (#Beow100), which says something!
-I'm involved in a number of international projects that seek to investigate and develop new ways of exploring the rich Medieval cultures of the book.
-I have been the Medieval Academy of America's Plenary Speaker at the International Medieval Congress in Leeds; Ida Beam Distinguished Visiting Professor at the University of Iowa; an American Philosophical Society Franklin Fellow; and a Princeton Procter Fellow.
+I'm involved in a number of international projects that seek to investigate and develop new ways of exploring the intersections between technology and humanities.
+I have been the Summers Lecturer at Toledo; the Medieval Academy of America's Plenary Speaker at the International Medieval Congress in Leeds; Ida Beam Distinguished Visiting Professor at the University of Iowa; an American Philosophical Society Franklin Fellow; and a Princeton Procter Fellow.
 I'm a Fellow of the Society of Antiquaries; a Fellow of the Royal Historical Society; and an Honorary Fellow of the English Assocation (and that Association's former Chair and President).
-I'm a member of the International Society of Anglo-Saxonists (and a former second Vice-President), a member of the Medieval Academy's Digital Humanities Committee, and involved in various other professional organizations and boards.
+I'm a member of the International Society of Anglo-Saxonists (and a former second Vice-President), the Chair of the Medieval Academy's Digital Humanities Committee, and involved in various other professional organizations and boards.

 English 10A: Mapping Monsters: 600-1600